openapiv1/desktop/README.md

 3. (Optional) Modify the script

-Modify the `python/example.py` file to do what you want — for example, to move the mouse to the coordinates (100, 150), you can add the following line to the `desktop.pyautogui(<code>)` call:
+Modify the [`python/example.py`](python/example.py) file to do what you want — for example, to move the mouse to the coordinates (100, 150), you can add the following line to the `desktop.pyautogui(<code>)` call:

 ```python
 pyautogui.moveTo(100, 150)
 ```

 > Running `desktop.pyautogui(<code>)` multiple times is fine.

+> You can use all the methods from E2B SDK to interact with the desktop too.

 4. Run the script